Customer testimonials

 “Inspired by my Mom, who has always dismissed the option of ever using a walker, I developed the Alinker™ R-volution walking-bike to help people with walking challenges and various physical disabilities move easily.
 I have suffered from back pain myself for many years, especially when running, so I use the Alinker because it allows me to run with my partner and friends.
 It’s so much fun!
 With the Alinker™ R-volution I can run again!”

-— Barbara Alink (Vancouver, Canada) Read more
+— BE Alink (Vancouver, Canada)

 "I wasn’t able to go out on my usual walks for the past 4 years because of severe back aches that makes it very difficult to walk without pain.
 Now I am out and about.
 We went to a park at Lake Ontario yesterday and I rode the trails for 4 miles.
 It was just wonderful.
 By the way, I am 70 years old.
 Much too young to just sit around!"